tmdict/tmdict/data/content/fgo-material-ix/mysterious-alter-ego_/character.en.md

 “That’s right.
 I have no memories of it.
 Don’t be so over-familiar when you address me.
 I am a star here, after all.”
 “Haah?
 It looks like a penguin hoodie to you?
 Are your eyes melting like ice blocks?
 No matter how you look at it, it’s a Leviathan hoodie.”
-“Among the many ’bests’, you are the one who tried to reach the absolute pinnacle.
+“Among the many ‘bests’, you are the one who tried to reach the absolute pinnacle.
-I pride myself on being the one and only ’best’ there is.
+I pride myself on being the one and only ‘best’ there is.
 As expected, we won’t get along.
 In the Palace of the Dragon King, no one will take notice of the likes of a flower from the surface.
 There is only one goddess in this world.